bigredwill/wsimons.com/src/pages/blog/2018-08-02-adventure-time.md

 I stayed in hostels, with WWOOF hosts, and camped beneath the stars.
 I travelled alone and with others.
 Intuition was my guide.

-Hitchhiking was a viable means of transportation on the south island.
-The tourists and people of New Zealand are so friendly.
+Hitchhiking is a viable means of transportation on the South island.
+The tourists and people of New Zealand are a friendly bunch.
 I rode in a car with a family from Nebraska, a local adrenaline junky, and a guy from Oregon.
 Have thumb, will travel.

+The bungy jump called, a New Zealand invention.
+I chose the Nevis bungy.
+At 134 meters, it is the tallest the country.
+I'd definitely do it again, and highly recommend it.

 ## Surfers' Paradise

 Adventure called in Australia.
 I hopped the Tasman sea where I joined a friend and we surfed our way South from the Gold Coast to Melbourne.
+I learned to live like an ozzy, surfing and eating vegemite.

 At a yoga retreat in the hills of New South Wales I deepened my practice of mindfulness and compassion.
 Through the teachers and community I learned to trust my intuition.

-My heart filled with love and open to new experience, I left to Bali, Indonesia.
+Intuition and cold weather told me the next stop was Bali, Indonesia.

 ## Eat, Love, Pray (Eat, Skate, Love)